Guius/digital-wardrobe/README.md

 └── main.ts                 # Application entry point
 ```

+## Decisions and Assumptions Made

+### 1. **Soft Delete Implementation**

+I implemented soft deletes to preserve data integrity and enable potential recovery of deleted items.
+Instead of permanently removing clothing items from the database, the DELETE endpoint sets a `deleted_at` timestamp on the item.

+**Why:**

+- Prevents accidental data loss
+- Maintains historical records for potential audit requirements
+- Allows for future "restore" functionality
+- Aligns with production-grade data management practices

+**How it works:**

+- Added a `deleted_at: Date | null` field to the `ClothingItem` entity (defaults to `null`)
+- The `DELETE /items/:id` endpoint sets `deleted_at` to the current timestamp
+- Repository layer filters out soft-deleted items in `findAll()` and `findById()` queries
+- Soft-deleted items cannot be updated (returns 404)
+- Items remain in the JSON storage file but are excluded from regular queries

+This approach balances the need for data safety with the simplicity required for a take-home test timeframe.

 ## Improvements I Would Implement Given More Time

-### 1. **Soft Deletes**

-Instead of permanently deleting items, implement soft deletes with a `deleted_at` timestamp field.
-This would:

-- Allow data recovery if items are deleted accidentally
-- Maintain audit trails for compliance
-- Enable "undo delete" functionality
-- Keep historical data for analytics

-**Implementation approach:**

-- Add `deleted_at?: Date` field to the entity
-- Modify repository to filter out soft-deleted items in queries
-- Add a restore endpoint to recover deleted items
-- Implement hard delete for admin users only

-### 2. **Optimistic Locking for Concurrency Control**
+### 1. **Optimistic Locking for Concurrency Control**

 Add a `version` field to handle concurrent updates and prevent lost update problems when multiple users edit the same item simultaneously.